 Live like your life depends on it

 Live Like Your Life Depends On It is a statewide health campaign to improve the health of Missouri citizens.
-Sponsored by Missouri Department of Health and Senior Services, University of Missouri Extension and other partners, the campaignís four main messages are 1) Eat Smart, 2) Move More, 3) Be Tobacco Free and 4) Get Recommended Health Screenings.
+Contributors include University of Missouri Extension, the Missouri Council for Activity and Nutrition (MOCAN) and the Missouri Department of Health and Senior Services.
+The campaign’s four main messages are:

-The goal is to reduce the risk for chronic disease.
-A chronic disease is defined as a prolonged course of illness for which a complete cure is rarely achieved, such as diabetes, heart disease, arthritis, or cancer.
+The goal of the campaign is to reduce the risk for chronic disease.
+A chronic disease is defined as a prolonged course of illness for which a complete cure is rarely achieved, such as diabetes, heart disease, arthritis or cancer.

-∑ Eat 5 to 9 servings of fruits and vegetables every day.
+- Make half your plate fruits and vegetables.
 Fresh, canned or frozen fruits and vegetables are all good choices.

-∑ Snack on grapes, raisins, bananas, apples, raw carrot sticks, low-fat yogurt and cheeses to get the servings you need.
+- Snack on grapes, raisins, bananas, apples, raw carrot sticks, low-fat yogurt, nuts and cheeses to get the servings and nutrients that you need, and to replace the junk food that you don’t need.

-Move More.
-Activity can help you maintain a healthy weight.
-It can lower your blood pressure and cholesterol levels and reduce your risk for heart attack and stroke.
-It can also help manage diabetes, prevent osteoporosis and ease aches and pains associated with arthritis.
+Activity can help to maintain a healthy weight.
+It can lower blood pressure and cholesterol levels and reduce the risk for heart attack and stroke.
+Moving more can also help to manage diabetes, prevent osteoporosis and ease aches and pains associated with arthritis.

 Health experts recommend at least 30 minutes of physical activity most days of the week.
 Physical activity can be fun at any age.
 Choose an activity and start today.
 Begin by dancing, gardening, exercising in water, playing with kids, pedaling in the park, or walking and talking.

-Be Tobacco Free.
-If youíve smoked for years and think itís too late to quit, consider this: If you stopped smoking today, your health would begin to improve almost immediately.
+If you’ve smoked for years and think it’s too late to quit, consider this — if you stopped smoking today, your health would begin to improve almost immediately.
 Here are some tips to help you quit tobacco:

-Get Recommended Health Screenings.
-Health screenings canít exactly predict the future, but they can provide information about health issues you might face as you get older.
+Health screenings can’t exactly predict the future, but they can provide information about health issues you might face as you get older.